- Other Post Graduate Training - Johns Hopkins Bloomberg School of Public Health (2005-2008)

 Pediatric Otolaryngologist in Dallas and Plano

-Pediatric otolaryngologist Romaine F. Johnson, M.D.
-M.P.H., FACS, leads a multidisciplinary team of aerodigestive experts at UT Southwestern Medical Center and Children's Health as the medical director of the Airway Management Program, which combines the expertise of physicians as well as allied health professionals such as nurses and speech-language pathologists.
+Pediatric otolaryngologist Romaine F. Johnson, M.D., M.P.H., FACS, leads a multidisciplinary team of aerodigestive experts at UT Southwestern Medical Center and Children's Health, serving as Medical Director of the Airway Management Program, which combines the expertise of physicians and allied health professionals such as nurses and speech-language pathologists.

 Thanks to the latest advances in airway surgery, many pediatric aerodigestive disorders can be managed with minimally invasive techniques.
-If more extensive surgery is needed, Dr. Johnson has over a decade of experience treating the most complex airway conditions in children in North Texas.
+If more extensive surgery is needed, Dr. Johnson has more than a decade of experience in North Texas treating the most complex airway conditions in children.

-A perennial D Magazine Best Pediatrician, Dr. Johnson has an exclusive focus on pediatric aerodigestive disorders, including tracheostomy, subglottic stenosis, infant feeding, and voice rehabilitation.
-Dr. Johnson works to promote the best outcomes for children with these complex disorders.
+A perennial D Magazine Best Pediatrician, Dr. Johnson has an exclusive focus on pediatric aerodigestive disorders, including tracheostomy, subglottic stenosis, infant feeding, and voice rehabilitation, and he works to promote the best outcomes for children with these complex disorders.